DAY 01 - AIRPORT / COLOMBO

 DAY 13 – YALA / GALLE / TURTLE HATCHERIES

-Breakfast and leave on a leisurely drive to Colombo, en route visit the historical Dutch fortress city of Galle, which encompasses architectural structures interlaced with local traditions from the colonial period starting with the Portuguese in 1505, The Dutch who built the present fort in 1663 and the British who took over in 1796 and used it as an administrative centre for southern Sri Lanka.
-Crisscrossing roads and the straight and narrow lanes invite you to a delightful walk into the 17th century. highlights inside the fort include the thick walled ramparts, the bastions, the Dutch reformed church, the Dutch government house, the National Maritime museum, the ‘Meera’ mosque built in 1904, the All Saints Church built in 1871, The Buddhist Temple, the old Clock Tower dated 1707.
+Breakfast and leave on a leisurely drive to Colombo, en route visit the historical Dutch fortress city of Galle, which encompasses architectural structures interlaced with local traditions from the colonial period starting with the Portuguese in 1505.
+The Dutch built the present fort in 1663, and the British who took over in 1796 used it as an administrative centre for southern Sri Lanka.
+Crisscrossing roads and the straight and narrow lanes invite you to a delightful walk into the 17th century.
+Highlights inside the fort include the thick walled ramparts, the bastions, the Dutch reformed church, the Dutch government house, the National Maritime museum, the ‘Meera’ mosque built in 1904, the All Saints Church built in 1871, The Buddhist Temple, the old Clock Tower dated 1707.

 En route from Galle to Colombo stop at the Kosgoda Turtle Hatcheries a conservation project for sea turtles with the collection of the eggs and the release of the baby turtles to the sea.
 Five species of sea turtles are found in Sri Lanka, namely the Ridgeback, Hawksbill, Green Turtle, Olive Ridley and Loggerhead.
 Continue the drive to Colombo.
 Overnight stay at your selected hotel in Colombo on Bed & Breakfast

 You will be driven from your hotel to the international airport for your departure from Sri Lanka or you may choose an optional beach extension on Sri Lanka’s beautiful coast.